x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-12-in-exchange-online.md

    5. Choose the radio button for **Allow messages from people inside and outside my organization**.

-   6. Under **Specific senders**, select and add the external senders and the all internal users group from the text box.
+   6. Under **Specific senders**, select and add the external senders and the "all internal users" group from the text box.

    7. When you're finished, click **Save changes**.